nixyogi/docs/pages/How exercise affects Brain Health.md

 - ## Summary
 	- 6 secs of High intensity cardio-training, then 1 min rest .
 Repeat this 6 times for get significantly improved brain performance.
 	- Why it improves brain performance ?
-		- Exercise releases compounds like Cortisol, Adrenaline and many more which
+		- Exercise releases compounds like Cortisol, Adrenaline and many more which increases the blood flow to the brain.
+Hence improving the brain performance.
+	- One issue with the HIT is that
-	- Exercise especially in the core muscles lead to significant increase in Ad
+	- Exercise especially in the core muscles lead to significant increase in the compounds giving better results